About Joy Nelson

 Rasmus Hougaard: Compassionate Leadership

-Simon Sinek’s leadership philosophy centers on the power of purpose, famously introduced through the concept of starting with “Why.”
-By clarifying an organization’s purpose, leaders can inspire greater engagement and alignment.
-His "Circle of Safety" further reinforces the need for creating secure environments where team members feel safe to take risks and collaborate.
+Sinek's leadership philosophy centers on the power of purpose — famously introduced through starting with "Why."
+His Circle of Safety reinforces the need for creating secure environments where team members feel safe to take risks and collaborate.
 This trust-building approach promotes innovation and collective success.

-Transformative and Servant Leadership
+Transformative & Servant Leadership

 Change Management: ADKAR Model